 Use the download attribute when linking to a download

-When you a linking to a resource that is to be downloaded rather than opened in the browser, you can use the
+When you are linking to a resource that is to be downloaded rather than opened in the browser, you can use the

 download attribute to provide a default save filename.
 Here's an example with a download link to the Windows version of Firefox 39:

 <a href="https://download.mozilla.org/?product=firefox-39.0-SSL&os=win&lang=en-US" download="firefox-39-installer.exe"> Download Firefox 39 for Windows </a>

 Active learning: creating a navigation menu

 For this exercise, we'd like you to link some pages together with a navigation menu to create a multi-page website.
 This is one common way in which a website is created — the same page structure is used on every page, including the same navigation menu, so when links are clicked it gives the impression that you are staying in the same place, and different content is being brought up.

 You'll need to make local copies of the following four pages, in the same directory as one another (see the navigation-menu-start directory if you want a the full listing):